-The First Amendment Bill seeks to, inter alia:
+The Companies Amendment Act provides, inter alia:

-- Remove certain obstacles to legitimate business activity - Facilitate greater equity between directors and senior management on the one hand, and shareholders and workers on the other hand among other things by ensuring greater transparency regarding the disclosure of senior executive remuneration and its 'reasonableness'.
-The Bill proposes that shareholders be advised at annual general meetings of remuneration policies, the remuneration of specified top executives and the gap between the earnings of the top and bottom 5% of earners in a company - Address various policy matters affecting social and ethics committees - Provide for greater disclosure of the ultimate owner of shares in a business, as part of the broader efforts to combat corruption and money-laundering.
+- For the removal of certain obstacles to legitimate business activity - For the facilitation of greater equity between directors and senior management on the one hand, and shareholders and workers on the other hand among other things by ensuring greater transparency regarding the disclosure of senior executive remuneration and its 'reasonableness'.
+The Act provides that shareholders be advised at annual general meetings of remuneration policies, the remuneration of specified top executives and the gap between the earnings of the top and bottom 5% of earners in a company - Address various policy matters affecting social and ethics committees - Provide for greater disclosure of the ultimate owner of shares in a business, as part of the broader efforts to combat corruption and money-laundering.